anthony-buckland/card-test/codetest/README.md

 Shot myself in the foot somewhat by using enums for the Scores, I could have used constants instead.

-I did do this entirely TDD style, even though my normal approach would be to develop the test and the system under code at pretty much the same time.
+I did try to do this entirely TDD style, even though my normal approach would be to develop the test and the system under code at pretty much the same time.

 *ATTRIBUTIONS*